- Greg HillsLead Pastor & Ipswich Campus Pastor

 Esther and her husband Les and their two young daughters, Abby and Riley, live in Boxford.
 Esther enjoys reading, traveling, doing the voices in all her daughter’s books, and walking their Bernese Mountain Dog, Blue Ears.

-Heather Rich is the Nursery Director at FPC and has been a member since 2005.
+Heather Rich is the Children’s Ministry Director at FPC and has been a member since 2005.
 Heather grew up in northern New Jersey, attended Nyack College in Nyack, NY and then received a Master of Arts in Religion with an Educational Ministries concentration from Gordon-Conwell in 2004.
+She served as the nursery director for 5 years at FPC before assuming the role of children’s ministry director in July 2018.

-Heather and her husband Patrick live in Hamilton with their 3 children - Ben, Grace and Emma.
-In her (hypothetical) spare time, Heather enjoys reading, competitive running, playing games with her kids, going out to dinner with her husband and walking with her dog, Bear.
+Heather and her husband Patrick live in Hamilton with their 4 children - Ben, Grace, Emma and Rebekah.
+In her (hypothetical) spare time, Heather enjoys competitive running, being outside, reading and being together with her family.

-- Jennifer WhiteacreOffice Manager, Ipswich & Danvers Campus
+- Jennifer MooreOffice Manager, Ipswich & Danvers Campus

-Jen has served in various ministries of the church including the Young Adult Ministry, Women’s Ministries, and Prayer Ministry Team.
+Jen has served in various ministries of the church including the Young Adult Ministry, Women’s Ministries, Prayer Ministry Team, and the Danvers Campus Vision Team.
 Having a heart for missions and a passion for travel, Jen has served in Brazil and Ukraine and has had the pleasure of being a leader on one of the youth mission trips to Voice of Calvary Ministries.
-Her passion for travel has taken her to 15 countries and 42 states.
+Her passion for travel has taken her to 15 countries and 43 states.

-Some of the things Jen enjoys includes baking, photography, travel and seeking out new cultures and new cuisines, genealogy and researching her family history, reading, and spending time with friends.
+Jen and her husband David live in Exeter, NH.
+Jen enjoys baking, photography, travel and seeking out new cultures and new cuisines, genealogy and researching her family history, reading, and spending time with friends and family.
 She considers it a pleasure and blessing to serve both the staff and congregation of First Presbyterian.

 - Anna HadornAssistant Youth Director, Ipswich